 Many EVs come with EVSE cables that are compatible with standard UK 3-pin plugs.

-Although handy, this type of connector is not recommended for daily use and should only be relied upon in an emergency where no alternative is available.
-This is because a standard 3 pin plug offers the slowest charge possible for an EV, with an average rate of just 8 miles of charge per hour.
+Although handy, this type of connector is not recommended for daily use and should be used only in an emergency when no alternative is available.
+This is because a standard 3-pin plug provides the slowest possible charging for an EV, with an average rate of just 8 miles per hour.

-If you're in a situation where your EV is running out of battery and can’t locate a suitable charging station, you could use a UK 3 pin plug point to top up.
+If you're in a situation where your EV is running low on battery and can’t find a suitable charging station, you could use a UK 3-pin plug point to top up.
 But, with only an average power rating of 2.3kW, it should not be used as your only connector or for overnight charging, especially when better options exist.

 Type 1

-Type 1 chargers were one of the original electric car charger types and can still be found on older models of such cars as the Kia Soul EV and the first-generation Nissan Leaf.
+Type 1 chargers were among the original electric car charger types and can still be found on older models, such as the Kia Soul EV and the first-generation Nissan Leaf.

-Some newer cars also use this connector type, including the Mitsubishi Outlander PHEV, however, the number of new vehicles using this is decreasing, although Asian manufacturers (e.g. Nissan and Mitsubishi) typically prefer this type.
-Type 1 is a five-pin connector and only runs on alternating current.
+Some newer cars also use this connector type, including the Mitsubishi Outlander PHEV; however, the number of new vehicles using it is decreasing, though Asian manufacturers (e.g., Nissan and Mitsubishi) typically prefer it.
+Type 1 is a five-pin connector that runs only on alternating current.

-Interestingly, this connector type can be used for both slow and fast charging, with a power rating range of 3 - 7kW.
-Type 1 is sometimes referred to as J-plug.
+Interestingly, this connector type can be used for both slow and fast charging, with a power rating range of 3-7kW.
+Type 1 is sometimes called a J-plug.

 Type 2

 Type 2 connectors are considered the universal EV connector type and are found on most electric cars.
-Sometimes referred to as Mennekes (the name of the German company that produces this connector type), it consists of 7 pins and, like the Type 1, can perform both fast and slow charging.
+Sometimes referred to as Mennekes (the name of the German company that produces this connector type), it has 7 pins and, like the Type 1, supports both fast and slow charging.

 Type 2 has a power rating range of 7kW to 43kW and runs on AC.
-Tesla Superchargers can also provide DC charging through a Type 2 connector, which has a charging speed of 250kW.
+Tesla Superchargers can also provide DC charging via a Type 2 connector, with a charging speed of 250kW.
 On an AC, this type can provide enough charge for 25 miles, while on a DC, it can charge enough for 375 miles in an hour.

-Type 2 became the standard EU connector type in 2017 when EU legislation stated that all public charging stations must provide a Type 2 connector.
-Because of this legislation, most European electric vehicle manufacturers (e.g. Audi, BMW, Renault, Mercedes, VW and Volvo) fit new models with Type 2 charging compatibility.
+Type 2 became the standard EU connector type in 2017, when EU legislation required all public charging stations to provide a Type 2 connector.
+Because of this legislation, most European electric vehicle manufacturers (e.g., Audi, BMW, Renault, Mercedes, VW, and Volvo) have fitted new models with Type 2 charging compatibility.

 Combined Charging System (CCS)

 Combined Charging System (CCS) connectors are the most prominent DC (Direct Current) charging type available on tethered rapid chargers.
-It is most commonly found on European EV models and can also be found on the Tesla Model 3.
-Tesla has also started providing CCS charging adapters for Model X and Model S.
+It is most commonly found on European EV models and also on the Tesla Model 3.
+Tesla has also begun offering CCS charging adapters for the Model X and Model S.

-The CCS connector type comes with nine pins spread across two sections.
-The upper section features seven pins and will either be a Type 1 fixing or a Type 2 CCS combo fixing, depending on the model of the car.
+The CCS connector type has 9 pins arranged across 2 sections.
+The upper section features seven pins and will be either a Type 1 fixing or a Type 2 CCS combo fixing, depending on the car model.
 This upper section is also compatible with an AC charger or a home wallbox.
 The lower section features a 2-pin DC socket.

 The current top charging speed of the CCS charging type is 350kW and can provide enough charge for 525 miles within 1 hour.